 What to do in case you use too much Enbrel

 Call your doctor right away if you think you’ve used too much Enbrel.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use their online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use their online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

 The sections above describe the typical dosages provided by the drug manufacturer.
-If your doctor prescribes Enbrel for you, they’ll determine the dosage that’s right for you.
+If your doctor prescribes Enbrel, they’ll determine the right dosage for you.

 Remember, you shouldn’t change your dosage of Enbrel unless your doctor recommends it.
 You should use Enbrel exactly as prescribed.
 Talk with your doctor if you have questions or concerns about your current dosage.